rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=lisp

-This builds OTAPI.so, which you can use in your LISP project via OTAPI.lisp
+This builds otapi.so, which you can use in your LISP project via otapi.lisp